jhrcook/fly-fishing-diary/content/posts/2024-04-27/index.md

     hidden: false # only hide on current single page
 ---

-Started my day's journey biking along the Esplanade to North Station to catch the Fitchburg 1403 at 10:20 AM.
+My day's journey started with a bike ride along the Esplanade to North Station to catch the Fitchburg 1403 at 10:20 AM.
 It was a beautiful spring day, and I was looking forward to spending it unconcerned.

-I spent the 40 minute train ride to West Concord reading Anthony Doerr's *Four Seasons in Rome*, a memoir about a year he spent living in the Eternal City with his wife and newborn twin boys.
+I spent the forty-minute train ride to West Concord reading Anthony Doerr's [*Four Seasons in Rome*](https://www.goodreads.com/book/show/137852.Four_Seasons_in_Rome), a memoir about a year he spent living in the Eternal City with his wife and newborn twin boys.
-It's as much about Rome as it is about reflecting on beauty and awe – perfect mindset for some fishing.
+It's as much about Rome as it is about reflecting on beauty and awe – the perfect mindset for some fishing.

 Today's trip was a bit of a last minute decision.
-The Concord Outfitters fly shop sent out a newsletter late in the week about trying the new Orvis Helios III rod, so I figured I'd go hang out if there was a bit of a crowd.
+The [Concord Outfitters](https://concordoutfitters.com) fly shop sent out a newsletter late in the week about trying the new Orvis Helios III rod, so I figured I'd go hang out if there was a bit of a crowd.
-If not, I would go fishing myself, read in the sun, enjoy lunch at Nashoba Brook Bakery, etc.
+If not, I could go fishing myself, read in the sun, enjoy lunch at [Nashoba Brook Bakery](http://slowrise.com), etc.
-I wasn't too concerned with the precise schedule of the day, just that I would enjoy it.
+I wasn't too preoccupied with the precise schedule of the day, just that I would enjoy it.

-In the end, there wasn't too much of a crowd, so I asked Dylan, the employee who set me up with my first set of flies a few months back, to point me towards a good fishing spot within biking distance.
+In the end, there wasn't too much of a crowd, so I asked Dylan, the employee who set me up with my first set of flies a [few months back]({{<relref "posts/2024-01-27">}}), to point me towards a good fishing spot within biking distance.
 Conveniently, he said they had just stocked rainbows in a stretch of the Assabet about 2 miles west.
-He warned that it may be a bit crowded, but most of the fly fishermen were likely customers of the Outfitters and would be happy to help me out if I wanted.
+He warned that it may be a bit crowded, but most of the fly fishermen were likely customers of the Outfitters and would be happy to help me out if needed.
 I thanked Dylan, told him I'd be back in a couple of hours; he wished me luck, and I started on the short bike ride down Main Street.

 I found the site without too much trouble.
-Took some faffing about to get my bike locked to a tree, reshuffle my backpack, get the relevant fly fishing kit ready, string my rod, change my shoes, organize my pockets, but I was eventually ready to get out on the water.
+Took some faffing about to get my bike locked to a tree, reshuffle my backpack, get the relevant fly fishing kit ready, string my rod, change my shoes, organize my pockets – but I was eventually ready to get out on the water.

 It wasn't busy at all.
 There were two other fly fishermen on the water.
-I spoke briefly to one who was probably about my age, and he was very kind, make some recommendations and wished me luck.
+I spoke briefly to one who was probably about my age, and he was very kind, made some recommendations and wished me luck.
 I crossed paths with him a few time throughout the day as he made his way along the river and back.

 I found myself a spot that looked fishy with plenty of room around for bad fly casting technique.
 At Dylan's recommendation, I tied on a black Wooly Bugger, but my main focus was to get more comfortable with casting.
-It had been awhile since I last fly cast (we had a long, cold winter this year), but I grew more comfortable with some time.
+It had been awhile since [I last fly cast]({{<relref "posts/2024-02-10">}}) (we had a long, cold winter this year), but I grew more comfortable with some time.
-I have no idea if I was doing anything right, but I was able to get my fly out further as I went on, perhaps 20 feet into the river.
+I have no idea if I was doing anything right, but I was able to get my fly out further as I went on, perhaps twenty feet into the river.

 I got tangled on the trees behind and next to me.
-In acts of betrayal, I got tangled on my own rod.
+In what felt like acts of betrayal, I got tangled on my own rod.
 The line seemed to tangle on itself somehow.
-I would have been more frustrated if I wasn't so impressed with the geometry of some of the line tangles.
+I would have been more frustrated if I wasn't so impressed with the geometry of some of the line knots.
-I wonder if given the vast size of the multidimensional "tangle-space" that each tangle of moderate complexity is unique.
+Given the vast size of the multidimensional "tangle-space", I wonder if each tangle of moderate complexity is unique.
 The musings of a new, under-practiced fly angler.

 Didn't catch anything for an hour or so, so I took a break to have lunch sitting along the bank.